Education - Division of General Internal Medicine

 Resident Ambulatory Education, Department of Medicine

-Faculty in the Division of GIM supervise residents in the Northwestern Medical Faculty Foundation (NMFF), the Jesse Brown VA Medical Center, as well as three community centers that provide care to underserved populations in Chicago.
+Faculty supervise residents at Northwestern Medicine, the Jesse Brown VA Medical Center, as well as three community centers that provide care to underserved populations in Chicago.
 The Ambulatory Education residents have other ambulatory experiences including rotations in the Northwestern Memorial Emergency Room, the VA’s outpatient unit, and an Ambulatory Block rotation.

 In addition to teaching clinical medicine, the GIM faculty is committed to training the next generation of researchers.
 Our researchers provide classroom teaching and supervise research projects for medical students, residents, and fellows.